Receiving alerts when failures happen

 - Regularly update your customer database to maintain good quarantine management processes.
 See About quarantines .

 - Generally speaking, improve deliverability the best as you can.
-See the Adobe Campaign v7 Managing deliverability detailed guide and contact your Adobe Campaign administrator for assistance.
+See the Adobe Campaign Deliverability detailed documentation and contact your Adobe Campaign administrator for assistance.

 - Deliveries with long start pending : Usually this means that there is a problem at the MTA's (Message Transfer Agent) level.
 The execution process is waiting on the availability of some resources.
 The MTA may have not been started.Deliveries with low throughput : Again, this is a deliverability issue meaning that the MTA is too slow.For more on these issues, get in touch with your Adobe Campaign administrator.